Chart Color Schemes

 Clontarf is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Overseas migration contributed significantly to population gains in recent periods, accounting for approximately 78.0% of overall increases.
-AreaSearch's projections for the suburb are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for covered SA2 areas, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to aggregated SA2-level projections, Clontarf is expected to grow by 27 persons by 2041, reflecting a total increase of 12.6% over the 17-year period from 2025 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, lower quartile growth of statistical areas across the nation is anticipated.
+The Clontarf (NSW) SA2 is expected to grow by 35 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 3.7% in total over the 17 years.

 Frequently Asked Questions - Population